Golda Meir: Return to Milwaukee, Zionist activism, and teaching

 In 1914, after disagreements with her sister, Golda left North High School, moved out of her sister's home, and found work.
 After reconciling with her parents, she returned to Milwaukee and resumed studies at North Division High, graduating in 1915.
 While there, she became an active member of Young Poale Zion, which later became Habonim, the Labor Zionist youth movement.
 She spoke at public meetings and embraced Socialist Zionism.

 She attended the teachers college Milwaukee State Normal School (now University of Wisconsin–Milwaukee) in 1916, and likely part of 1917.
 In 1917, she took a position at a Yiddish-speaking Folks Schule in Milwaukee.
 There, she further embraced Labor Zionism.

 On 9 July 1917, Golda became a naturalized US citizen, as her father had naturalized, and at that time children of naturalized citizens under the age of 21 received citizenship by descent.

 On 24 December 1917, Meir and Meyerson married.
 However, Meir's precondition for marriage was to settle in Palestine.
-She had intended to make aliyah straight away, but her plans were disrupted when all transatlantic passenger services were canceled due to the entry of the United States into the First World War.
+She had intended to make aliyah (immigration to Israel) straight away, but her plans were disrupted when all transatlantic passenger services were canceled due to the entry of the United States into the First World War.
 She then threw her energies into Poale Zion activities.
 A short time after their wedding, she embarked on a fund-raising campaign for Poale Zion that took her across the United States.